Creamy Copycat Cracker Barrel Hashbrown Casserole That Disappears Before You Sit Down

 Do I need to thaw the hashbrowns first?

-What cheese is the best for the most ‘restaurant-like’ flavor?
+What cheese has the most restaurant-like flavor?

-How do I know it’s done?
+How do I know if it is done?

 Nathaniel Lee is the self-taught chef and recipe developer behind HomeViable.
 No culinary school, no nutrition degree.
 He learned by watching, tasting, and refusing to stop asking why.
 Every recipe here teaches something.
 He wants you to understand your food, not just cook it.